Last Updated: September 26, 2021

 For your starting equipment, take the default starting gear.
 I recommend the 5 javelins if you want a Strength-based ranged option, but a crossbow is a simple weapon and has better range so that’s also an option.
 Attach your holy symbol to said shield so it can be your focus.
 Use the bonus action from Shield Master basically as often as possible.
 If you knock something prone it has to spend half it’s speed to stand up, making it far less likely it’ll be able to get past you to your backline.
 It will also grant Advantage on melee attacks, which your hypothetical Rogue will love.
 Do note that it grants Disadvantage on ranged attacks against the target so if you have a ranged-heavy party, be aware of when you use it on what targets.

-Your AC is 18, and but you have Lay on Hands and Shield Master to help keep you up.
-As your LoH pool grows, it can be tempting to dump all of it into healing when the need arises.
+Your AC is a comforting 18, and you have Lay on Hands and Shield Master to help keep you up.
+With that said, as your LoH pool grows, it can be tempting to dump all of it into healing when the need arises.
 I would recommend always leaving yourself a pool of 2 no matter what level you are you you can bring the divine caster in your party back to consciousness twice if need be.
-You'll want a Longbow or some javelins for a ranged weapon until you pick up some cantrips.
+You’ll want a Longbow or Crossbow or some javelins for a ranged weapon until you pick up some cantrips.

 Drop Cure Wounds, Shield of Faith, and the 2nd spell you prepared at level 4 for the ones listed.
 We have enough Lay on Hands at this point that we don’t need Cure anymore.